Joseph Miles (jmiles)

 -----New Jersey Statewide Program Director of the New Jersey Space Grant Consortium at Stevens Institute of Technology.
 Developed and constructed sounding rocket payloads in conjunction with a student team for launch by the NASA Wallops Island Facility.

------Managed the annual summer outreach NASA-GISS program at Stevens for 3-4 Research Associates.
+-----Managed the annual summer outreach NASA-GISS program at Stevens for 3-4 Research Associates from 2004 to 2020 when it was eliminated by NASA budget cuts and Covid.

 -----Prior industrial experience at The Mobil Oil Corporation as a project manager with an International scope in the manufacturing and financial industries.
 Typical project activities included Information Technology, Finance, Environmental Health and Safety Applications and Human Resources.
 Project Manager of software development projects in various disciplines with a $3.0 MM/year budget and management of five personnel.